bbauska/W3Cx-3of5/README.md

 24. </html>
 ```

-*Lines 12* and *22* shows the form attribute.
+<i>Lines 12* and <i>22* shows the form attribute.
 Make sure that its value matches the id of the form!

 <h3 id="5-5-3">5.5.3 autocomplete</h3>